 About the course

-In the first and second terms you will follow five core courses:
+In the first and second terms you will follow these core courses:

 - Anthropology of Migration

 In the second term, you will also take two highly focused, research-led option courses that change annually to reflect contemporary debates and academic themes.
 In the final term, you will write a dissertation of up to 15,000 words based on original research on a topic of your choice.